AdobeStock_74521470-1

 Conductivity

 Conductivity refers to a material's capability to transmit electric current.
 For electric fence systems, optimal conductivity is pivotal to ensure that a potent and deterring electric shock is delivered upon contact.
-Material choices for conductors, such as aluminum, steel, or copper, bring diverse conductive properties to consider.
+Material choices for conductors, such as aluminum, steel, or copper, offer distinct electrical and thermal properties to consider.

-Engineers must navigate through these options, weighing the conductivity against other properties like cost, durability, and ease of installation to identify the most suitable conductor material for specific fence applications.
+Engineers must evaluate these options, weighing conductivity against other properties such as cost, durability, and installation ease to identify the most suitable conductor material for specific fence applications.

 Durability and Strength

-Durability and strength are critical parameters in ensuring that the electric fence system can withstand physical stresses over time, including impacts, weather events, and persistent mechanical loads (such as tension in the wires).
+Durability and strength are critical to ensuring the electric fence system can withstand physical stresses over time, including impacts, weather events, and sustained mechanical loads (e.g., wire tension).
 Fence poles, especially, must be crafted from materials that balance sturdiness with flexibility to resist snapping or bending, thereby maintaining the structural integrity of the fence system over its intended lifespan.

 Corrosion Resistance